Who Founded Montreal? A Clear Look at the Founders of the City [Updated 2026 April]

 The goal was to establish:

-• A Christian missionary centre
+• A Christian missionary center

 • A base for evangelization and humanitarian work